canonical/mongodb-operator/documentation/tutorial.md

-# Charmed MongoDB tutorial:
+# Charmed MongoDB tutorial
-Ready to try out Charmed MongoDB?
-This tutorial will guide you through the steps to get Charmed MongoDB up and running.
+The Charmed MongoDB Operator delivers automated operations management from day 0 to day 2 on the [MongoDB Community Edition](https://github.com/mongodb/mongo) document database.
+It is an open source, end-to-end, production-ready data platform on top of juju.
+As a first step this tutorial show you how to get Charmed MongoDB up and running, but the tutorial does not stop there.
+Through this tutorial you will learn a variety of operations, everything from adding replicas to advanced operations such as enabling TLS.
+Specifically this tutorial will cover:
+- Setting up your environment using LXD and Juju.
+- Deploying MongoDB using a single command.
+- Accessing the admin database directly.
+- Adding high availability with replication.
+- Changing the admin password.
+- Automatically creating users with relations.
+- Enabling secure transactions with TLS.

-## Minimum requirements:
+## Minimum requirements
 Before we start be sure you have the following requirements:
 - Ubuntu 20.04(focal) or later.
 - 8GB of RAM.